How the Loss of One Truth Sent Western Culture Straight to Crazy Town-

 May he turn our hearts to him, to walk in obedience to him and keep the commands, decrees and laws he gave our ancestors~ 1st Kings 8:58

-Monday morning just as I was preparing to leave Facebook and go do something productive with my life, a question popped-up on my newsfeed that I almost ignored.
-It was a religious question and I tend to avoid getting involved with religious questions on social media.
+It was a religious question and as a general rule I avoid getting involved with religious inquiries on social media.
 The questions are typically stupid and the people asking seldom ask out of pure motives.
-As a result those questions tend to veer into debates that devolve into quarrels that inevitably end with me searching frantically for a legal outlet for my rage.
+As a result those questions tend to veer into debates that devolve into quarrels that inevitably end with me searching frantically for a legal outlet for my pent-up rage.

-However, this was a very good question.
+However, this particular question was a very good question.
 I knew the answer and someone I like asked it in a respectful and sincere manner.
 So, I fired off a hasty response assuming that would be the end of it.
 Rather, it was the beginning of a one of the more thought-provoking conversations I have had in a long time.
 One question led to another and then a few of the original questioner’s friends (all millennials) chimed in with related questions and thoughts.
 A plethora of differing opinions were shared but the entire discussion remained very courteous and civil.

 Why are millennials leaving the church?

 The millennials I interacted with do not seem to have an issue with the notion of God having rules.
-In fact I got the sense that most of these millennials believe that IF there happens to be a God (most are still very much undecided) then it would only make sense that He would have at least a few rules for His people to follow.
+In fact I got the sense that most of them believe that IF there happens to be a God (most are still very much undecided) then it would only make sense that He would have at least a few rules for His people to follow.

-They do have questions about which rules ought to be followed (Old Testament?
-New Testament?
-Both?).
-And they want some sensible explanations as to why the rules matter.
-It’s clear that most millennials are not blind followers; they want to know the why of everything before they buy into anything.
 It’s also clear that they do have an issue with the lack of consistency they see in the lives of Christians and the lack of uniformity they see across denominations.
 More than one individual stated that it looked to them as if individual Christians just decide for themselves which rules they want to follow depending on the situation.

 They also seemed to feel that most Christians were very quick to apply rules regarding sexual behavior to others (homosexuals) but not so quick to apply rules regarding divorce and other forms of sexual sin (adultery, pornography) to themselves and other Church members.
 They seemed to be genuinely baffled and repelled by the hypocrisy of those double standards.
 As a result, they have a tough time reconciling the actions of Christians with the teachings of the New Testament.